• EBG | Summit

 Pre-Survey Reflections – In Brief

-Before the workshop, participants shared their current state and challenges in managing risk, resilience, and sustainability in procurement.
-Here’s what stood out:
+Ahead of the workshop, participants shared their current state and challenges managing risk, resilience, and sustainability in procurement.
+Their responses paint a clear picture of both the progress being made and the complexities still faced.

 🔍 Limited Multi-Tier Visibility